wiz-rd/Canvas-Desktop-Reminders/README.md

  Note: This is only built to work on Windows.
 I don't know how to work it on other OS's, unfortunately.

+ UPDATE: I got it working on other OS's.
+It now officially supports <strong>Linux Mint</strong> and really any distribution that works with the <code>notify-send</code> command.

  # How to use:
  First, clone the repository.
 I may export this into an exe for anyone to use, but for now it'll remain as is.